 Checklist for Low RPM Troubleshooting

-Where numerous reasons can contribute to boat RPM, a troubleshooting checklist can ensure to resolve the problems.
+Where numerous reasons can contribute to boat RPM, a troubleshooting checklist can resolve the problems.
 So, to summarize the boat troubleshooting for low RPM, you can use the following pattern as a guide:

 - Check fuel and tank quality